CarloNicolini/carlonicolini.github.io/sections/tech/_posts/2021-06-11-Finding-and-deleting-memory-hungry-temporary-variables-in-jupyter-notebooks.md

 published: true
 date: 2021-06-21
 title: Finding and deleting memory hungry temporary variables in jupyter notebooks
+description: 'Finding and deleting memory hungry temporary variables in jupyter…'
 ---
 This simple command displays the name of the variables in the current kernel in Jupyter notebooks, whichi are clogging our memory resources the most.